betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 ###- Multiple bets/clearing status cells
 The Bet Angel spreadsheet won't let a bet go on if there is a value in column 0 for the runner, the 'status' column, to avoid accidentally placing multiple bets unintentionally.
 As soon as a bet triggers, Bet Angel automatically changes this cell to 'PLACING', then to 'PLACED' when the bet is confirmed as having been received by Betfair.
 In this strategy we only want to place one bet per runner, but if you wanted to place multiple bets on a runner you'd need to have a play with the macros to clear the 'status' cells more regularly, and instead reference the number of bets placed/matched in columns T:AE.
 Careful here though, as the values in these columns sometimes take a little time to update, and we've had more bets go on than we intended when using these cells as our check, as bet trigger re-evaluated before columns T:AE had updated.

 As we want to use the same sheet for multiple races, and the 'status' cells don't clear automatically, we've created a macro in [the Excel sheet](./assets/BetAngel_RatingsAutomation.xls) that auto-clears the status cells whenever a new race loads.
 It also clears the cells if they say 'FAILED', as we found that if there were internet network issues or similar it would fail once then not try to place the bet again.
-This was based on some logic I found in [a forum discussion on Bet Angel](https://www.betangel.com/forum/viewtopic.php?f=31&t=1879&start=10).
+This was based on some logic we found in [a forum discussion on Bet Angel](https://www.betangel.com/forum/viewtopic.php?f=31&t=1879&start=10).
 If you're feeling adventurous you can have a play with the macros and edit them to suit your specific needs.

 ###- Turning off bet confirmation
 Unless you want to manually confirm each individual bet you're placing (which you definitely might want to do until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?' - you can then save these settings.
 Bet Angel allows you to save different settings configurations as profiles.
 Depending what you are wanting to use Bet Angel for each time you open it up, you can select the appropriate setting profile to suit your needs without having to go through and change them every time.